-- January 31 the year before graduation: Complete an application for distinction
+- January 31 year before graduation: Complete an application for distinction.

-- August 15 the year of graduation: confirm that you are still seeking the distinction and meet with your mentor to confirm that you have planned all the requirements
+- August 15 year of graduation: Confirm that you are still seeking the distinction and meet with your mentor to confirm that you have planned all the requirements.

-- January 1: Have all course requirements completed for the thesis
+- January 1: Have all courses completed or registered for to complete distinction requirements.

-- February 1: Begin circulating thesis for committee approval and have presentation scheduled
+- February 1: Send primary mentor thesis for approval and have presentation scheduled.

 - March 1: Send all committee members the approved version of your thesis.

 - March 15: Deadline for completing the presentation.

 - April 1: Final copy of thesis signed and turned into the Student Affairs office for submission to the Library.